FIRST for Pre-health Advisors

 Starting Off on the Right Foot

-One of the most important offices in your life for the next four years while you are attending medical school will be your financial aid office.
-Financial aid often can be very complicated, even if you had student loans as an undergraduate.
+While you are attending medical school, one of the most important offices in your life will be your financial aid office.
+Financial aid may at times seem complicated, even if you had student loans as an undergraduate; however, the financial aid office is available to assist you when you have questions or concerns.

-The amount borrowed in medical school is generally large—probably larger than you may have become accustomed to as an undergraduate or even as a graduate student.
-However, don’t let that intimidate you.
-Be respectful of the money you’ll be borrowing over the course of your education.
+The amount you borrow in medical school may be a larger amount than what you borrowed as an undergraduate student, or even as a graduate student; however, don’t let loans intimidate you.
+Be mindful of the amount of money you borrow to cover your education expenses so that repayment will not be a surprise.

 Talk to Your Advisors and Friends

-You are not alone; many of your classmates are in the same situation.
-You can support each other by using and discussing the resources that are available to you now and throughout your medical education program.
+You are not alone at this time or throughout your medical school program; many of your classmates are in the same financial situation.
+You can support each other by using and discussing resources that are available to you now and in the future.

 If Possible, Start at Zero

 One of the best things you can do prior to beginning medical school is pay down any debt you have on credit cards and/or undergraduate loans.
 If you can pay this debt off before starting medical school, that’s even better!
-The less debt you have when you start medical school, the less you’ll have to repay in interest and overall when you enter residency or practice.
+The less debt you have when you start medical school, the less you will have to repay when you enter residency or practice.

 Debt Management Tip: If you can't pay off all of your loans, try to pay down the loans with the highest interest rates first.